Privacy Notice

 Who can see your data?

-Your data is held securely within the University or within one of the two third party service providers; a third party online event platform (for sessions, programming and online participation) or Aventri (for registration).
+Your data is held securely within the University or within one of the third party service providers listed below.
 Access is strictly controlled and staff receive training on data protection.

 Confex